kanzu7/AzharKanzu/README.md

 - 👋 Hi, I’m @kanzu7
-- 👀 I’m interested in Data Scientist/Analyst for Sales, Marketing, and Oceanography
+- 👀 I’m a Data Scientist/Analyst specializing in Sales, Marketing, and Oceanography.
-- 🌱 I’m currently learning Data Scientist/Analyst for Sales, Marketing, and Oceanography
+- 🌱 Currently focused on enhancing my data analytics, predictive modeling, and machine learning skills for industry applications.
-- 💞️ I’m looking to collaborate on project
+- 💞️ Always open to collaborating on interesting projects and learning opportunities.
-- 📫 How to reach me azharkanzu7@gmail.com
+- 📫 Reach out to me at: azharkanzu7@gmail.com

 <!---
 kanzu7/kanzu7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.